Brian-Lu/FinalProject/README.md

 Undo function poses a large problem, too many bugs to tackle at once.
 Goals:
 Finish more levels and undo function.

+Monday January 25 2016:
+Undo function completely working.
+Saving/Writing to files after editing added.
+Loading previously saved files added.
+Complete navigation between all pages established.
+Bugfixes:
+Undo function fixed
+Writing to files bug fixed
+Unfortunately, the only way to edit a previously existing file is to save all the strings, then writeover the old file by just replacing it with a blank one of the same name.
+Bugs: No noticeable bugs at the moment, potentially the fact that one is unable to load one of their previous levels and edit and save it by the same name
+Goals:
+Relax and Sleep